Utils

 Weighs

-) – number of days after which the weight is reduced by half, must be grater than 1limit (
+decay (float) – number of days after which the weight is reduced by half, must be grater than 1

-) – minimal value the weight can reachkind (
+limit (float) – minimal value the weight can reach

-) – type of smoothing, one of [power, exp, linear].
-Corresponding functions arepower
+kind (str) – type of smoothing, one of [power, exp, linear].
+Corresponding functions are

 - Returns